 Messrs.
-Lassiter, Russell and Trout are the three managers who were elected at our 2020 Annual Meeting and are the three managers nominated by the members of the general partner of our general partner to stand for election to the Board of Managers at the 2021 Annual Meeting.
+Lassiter, Russell and Trout are the three managers who were elected at our 2021 Annual Meeting and are the three managers nominated by the members of the general partner of our general partner to stand for election to the Board of Managers at the 2022 Annual Meeting.

-In the opinion of the Board of Managers, and as "independent" currently is defined by the NASDAQ rules, and assuming the three nominated managers are elected by the limited partners at the 2021 Annual Meeting, a majority of the Board of Managers after the 2021 Annual Meeting are and will be independent of management and free of any relationship that would interfere with their exercise of independent judgment.
+In the opinion of the Board of Managers, and as "independent" currently is defined by the NASDAQ rules, and assuming the three nominated managers are elected by the limited partners at the 2022 Annual Meeting, a majority of the Board of Managers after the 2022 Annual Meeting are and will be independent of management and free of any relationship that would interfere with their exercise of independent judgment.
 The Board of Managers has affirmatively determined that Messrs.
 Lassiter, Russell, Trout and Vaughn and Ms. Rochelle are independent.
 In addition to the NASDAQ "independence" rules, the Board of Managers has also affirmatively determined that Messrs.
 Lassiter, Russell and Trout also satisfy the definition of "independent" prescribed by the Securities and Exchange Commission for members of an audit committee.

-The Board of Managers held 10 meetings and acted by unanimous written consent 6 times in fiscal 2020.
+The Board of Managers held 9 meetings and acted by unanimous written consent 9 times in fiscal 2021.
 Each Manager attended at least 75% of the total number of meetings of the Board of Managers and of the committees of the Board of Managers on which such Manager served.

-The Board of Managers strongly recommends each manager attend the 2021 Annual Meeting of our limited partners.
-Seven of the eight managers currently serving attended the 2020 Annual Meeting.
+The Board of Managers strongly recommends each manager attend the 2022 Annual Meeting of our limited partners.
+All the eight managers currently serving attended the 2021 Annual Meeting.

 The Board of Managers has an Advisory Committee that consists of Messrs.
 Lassiter, Russell and Trout.
-The Advisory Committee functions as the audit committee and as the compensation committee.
+The Advisory Committee functions as the Audit Committee and as the Compensation Committee.
 In addition, the Advisory Committee addresses all matters concerning conflicts of interest and the application of the Business Opportunities Agreement.
-The Advisory Committee acted by unanimous written consent four times in fiscal 2020 and held no special meetings.
+The Advisory Committee acted by unanimous written consent one time in fiscal 2021 and held no special meetings.

 The Board of Managers does not have a nominating committee or committee performing similar functions and has not adopted a resolution addressing the nominations process nor does it consider diversity with respect to manager nominees or have a diversity policy.
 This arrangement is appropriate as the nominations for all managers are made by the members of the general partner of our general partner.
 Messrs.
-McManemin, Raley, Allen and Vaughn and Ms. Rochelle all participate in the consideration of nominees for the Board of Managers in their capacities as officers and/or managers of the members of the general partner of our general partner of our general partner of our general partner of understand or managers as the general partner of our general partner is legally required to provide its members with the ability to nominate managers.
+McManemin, Raley, Allen and Vaughn and Ms. Rochelle all participate in the consideration of nominees for the Board of Managers in their capacities as officers and/or managers of the members of the general partner of our general partner of our general partner is legally required to provide its members with the ability to nominate managers.